 The most dangerous place to get information on any topic is from blog posts or other internet sites written by amateurs.
 The authors often have no training in the matter they are discussing and a considerable bias.
 While it is possible to find exceptional content in a blog post, be wary of random opinions on the internet.
 They are no more reliable than that crazy guy you used to live by who was always shouting about lizardmen.

 In the early days of the information superhighway (yeah, that is what we old-timers used to call it), it was laborious to find information if you didn’t know where to look.
 Helpful individuals, very often working in academia and government, began posting long lists of excellent links on topics.
 These were valuable because they gave you maps and signposts to a subject you might be interested in, and a real human curated them.
 But curated lists have huge downsides.
 You were subject to the whims of that person and what piqued their interest.
 They also could not cover everything.
 Very rapidly, an obvious solution arose: search engines.
 It may surprise you, but scientists have been thinking about and working on search engines since just after World War II.
 Vannevar Bush published an article entitled As We May Think in The Atlantic Monthly in July 1945, where he laid down the first ideas on how human knowledge could be indexed and retrieved.
 I don’t have space to go through the long history of search engines, but their rise dramatically increased the ease of information retrieval.
 These engines work by sending out bots or spiders (little programs that crawl the web and collect the text of web pages, sending it back to a central server).
 The information on the web page is indexed and then ranked.
 How this ranking takes place determines where on a search results page the information appears.
 When you search, they first match what you ask for to various pages and then rank the pages based on a complicated algorithm.
 The specifics of this algorithm are secret (to prevent webmasters from gaming the system), but Google has a helpful set of pages describing what they deliver to you.
-Every search engine algorhytm does it differently, and that is part of their brand.
-Search engines evaluate the popularity of your page (how many other pages are linking to your page), how often your search terms appear on those pages, whether your pages has a good user experience, among many other factors.
+Every search engine algorithm does it differently, and that is part of its brand.
+Search engines evaluate the popularity of your page (how many other pages are linking to your page), how often your search terms appear on those pages, and whether your pages have a good user experience, among many other factors.

 The go-to search engine for most people is Google.
 You know you have made it when your business becomes a verb.
-In order of rank, the top other sites are Bing, Yahoo, Ask, and AOL Search.
+In order of rank, the top other sites are Bing, Yahoo, DuckDuckGo, and Ecosia.
 All of these sites index and search all web pages, unless the webmaster asks otherwise.
 Many sites track what you search and use that information to show you advertisements, but others make it a point not to (duckduckgo.com).
 By the way, besides duckduckgo, search engines also keep that information and may sell it to third parties.

 No matter what search engine you use, the results returned can be authored by anyone, and while search engines do their best to provide relevant data, they cannot discern the truth or quality of any page.
 If you are looking for a place that searches only information written by experts that is from peer-reviewed journals, several search engines cater to that subspecialty.
-The dominant service provider is the National Center for Biotechnology Information (NCBI) that is funded by the National Institutes of Health (NIH).
+The dominant service provider is the National Center for Biotechnology Information (NCBI) which is funded by the National Institutes of Health (NIH).
 The NIH is a part of the U.S. Department of Health and Humans Services and funds scientific research.
 As part of that mission, they created the NCBI to facilitate the research process.
 The search engines of journals (PubMed and PubMedCentral) are a subset of NCBI’s mission, but a particularly important one.
 NCBI catalogs, indexes, and provide a search interface for over 27 million citations in biomedical literature.
 If you want to find primary and secondary literature about any topic in biology or medicine, PubMed is a great place to look.
 Search engines from Google and Microsoft also have available search functions that only search through scholarly articles, Google Scholar and Microsoft Academic.
 Many of the materials found through these services are open access, meaning anyone can read them, but others are behind subscription walls.
 Several organizations consolidate their collection of journals and make them available to the public for searching.
 I list a few of my favorites, but there are many more: Science Direct, Directory of Open Access Journals, Plos One, and Biomed Central.
-All of these organizations sponsor open access journals that anyone can read for free.
+All of these organizations sponsor open-access journals that anyone can read for free.

 There are multiple ways to find information that interests you.
 When you want answers to a topic, pick the one you like and use it!
 Before, you had to trust authorities in positions of power, newscasters, doctors, scientists, and politicians who most often reached you through the news media and popular periodicals.
-Today, you can check the facts yourself, but how do you sift through the B.S. and find the kernels of truth?
+Today, you can check the facts yourself, but how do you sift through the baloney and find the kernels of truth?
 You have to discover for yourself what works, but here are a few suggestions.